I hate vegan cooking

 , that will help you use the information you will learn from your above veggie and grain selections.
 You will have learned how to select them in the store, how to clean, how to cook, and how to flavor.
 So you simply start from the verrrry beginning, and learn to make something very, very simple.
 On your plate you'll end up with a pile of veggies, a pile of whole grains, and a pile of beans.

-Next, and when you're ready, learn how to play around with these main ingredients to create something different each time by reading my Vegan Diet Menu Plan
+Next, and when you're ready, learn how to play around with these main ingredients to create something different each time.
+These whole food plant-based dishes should give you some inspiration

 I hope this helps, and please ask questions below.